-Grades 5-8 Middle School Mathematics Teaching Endorsement: 23 credits

-Prerequisites to Student Te eaching: 6 credits
+Grades 5-8 Social Studies Endorsement: 30 credits Prerequisite to Student Teaching: 6 credits

 ED 346 Effective Middle School Teacher 2

-ED 475 Teaching Grade 5-8 Mathematics 1

-ED 487 Reading Across the Content Areas 3

-Student Teaching Clinical (Partial): 4 credits

-ED 471.05 Student Teaching Clinical: Grade 5-8 4

-Specialty in Middle Level M Aathematics: 13 credits (2.5 GPA required and no grade below C-)

-MAT 110 Introduction to Probability and Statistics 3

-MAT 135 Calculus I 4

-MAT 220 Discrete Mathematics 3

-MAT 305 Foundations of Geometry 3

-Grades 5-8 Social Stu idies Endorsement: 30 credits

-Prerequisite to Student Tea aching: 6 credits

-ED 346 Effective Middle School Teacher 2

 ED 476 Teaching Grade 5-8 Social Studies 1

 ED 487 Reading Across the Content Areas 3

-Student Teaching Clinical (Partial): 4 credits
+Student Tead ching Clinical (Partial): 4 credits

 ED 471.05 Student Teaching Clinical: Grade 5-8 4

-Specialty in Middle Level S ocial Studies: 20 credits
+Specialty in I

 GE 101 Human Geography 2

 HIS 212 Introduction to History 4

-HIS 231 US to 1 877 or HIS 233 US Since 1877 4
+HIS 231 US to 4

 HIS 320 Minnesota History 2

 POL 131 American Government 4

 SOC 152 Introduction to Sociology 4

-ENGLISH MAJORS (BA TRADITIONAL)
+ENGLISH MAJORS (BATRADITIONAL)

-Program Overview for English Majors in General - Students in the English and Modern Languages major will gain broadbased knowledge of literature from all periods and from around the world.
+Program Overview for English Majors in General - Students in the English and Modern Languages major will gain broad-based knowledge of literature from all periods and from around the world.
 They will learn to write clearly and persuasively, think independently, create original ideas, present alternative viewpoints and solve problems, all of which are skills highly valued by employers.

-Students develop these skills by working closely with knowledgeable faculty members who are dedicated to relationshipbased education through discussion, debate, course presentations, one-on-one consultations with professors, and supervised writing projects.
+Students develop these skills by working closely with knowledgeable faculty members who are dedicated to relationship-based education through discussion, debate, course presentations, one-on-one consultations with professors, and supervised writing projects.